 Identifying Depression In Your Child

-Updated February 8, 2023by BetterHelp Editorial Team
+Updated December 25, 2024by BetterHelp Editorial Team

-Adult depression symptoms are often relatively straightforward, and adults are generally self-aware enough to know that they are feeling depressed or are in the midst of a depressive episode.
-Most children, however, have not developed that level of self-awareness yet.
-They may not know how to communicate their feelings and lack the language skills to describe what they feel or are experiencing.
-This underdeveloped self-awareness and lack of ability to express their feelings may make symptoms of depression in children look very different than in adults.
+Most children and adolescents have not developed that level of self-awareness yet and may not think anything of mood changes, a low mood, even if they seem to feel sad all the time.
+They may not know how to communicate their feelings and lack the language skills to describe depressive symptoms.
+This underdeveloped self-awareness and lessened ability to express their feelings may make symptoms of depression in children look very different than in adults.

 • Changes in appetite, either acting hungrier or saying that they are not hungry